How to use the Digital Marketplace to find cloud technology and specialist services for digital projects.

 - the selection criteria on which your choice will be based

-Identify what the ‘must-have’ requirements are and what the ‘wants’ are through an outcome-based request for proposal (RFP).
-Refer to the government’s Service Design Manual to help you describe your needs.
+Identify what the ‘must-have’ requirements are and what the ‘wants’ are.
+Read the government’s Service Design Manual to help you describe your needs.

-GDS holds the government’s digital and IT spend control.
+GDS manages the government’s digital and IT spend controls.
 This means that all funding requests for new or redesigned digital services need formal approval by GDS before they can go ahead.
 You’ll also need to have approval from within your organisation.

 You must make your decision-making process auditable when you buy services on the Digital Marketplace.